uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.11.1 =
+* Fix inserting pages with parentheses in the page slug/title.
+Props @lineuponline for the [report](https://wordpress.org/support/topic/cant-get-away-with-title-rather-than-slug-or-page-id-anymore/)!

 = 3.11.0 =
 * NOTICE: If you intentionally insert unpublished content (e.g., future, draft, pending, or private), go to Insert Pages Settings after installing this update and enable that functionality in "Allow anonymous users to see inserted pages with these statuses."
 This version changes the plugin behavior to only allow inserting the "publish" post status by default (more secure).